 You can probably see where this is going.
 At the next village the people told them they should stop carrying the donkey and simply walk to market.
 So they did.

-Shoulds and expectations are one of the eight types of ‘mis-blink’ (or mistaken blink-of-an-eye assumptions) that we can all too easily make during a time of churning.
+Shoulds and expectations are one of the eight types of ‘mis-blinks’ (or mistaken blink-of-an-eye assumptions) that we can all too easily make during a time of churning.
+Spotting them is the first step to finding a better alternative.
+And then (as Abraham Lincoln told us) to avoid them you need to know what your true priorities are and why they matter to you.

-Once you know this you will find that you can go to market faster, the way you want, and without a sore back.
+Once you know this you will be able to go to market faster, the way you want, and without a sore back.